carterye/SGTANN/README.md

 # SGTANN
-This is a implementation of SGTANN
+This is an implementation of SGTANN